uktrade/stream-unzip/README.md

 Python function to stream unzip all the files in a ZIP archive, without loading the entire ZIP file into memory or any of its uncompressed files.

-While the ZIP format does have its main directory at the end, each compressed file in the archive can be prefixed with a header that contains its name, compressed size, and uncompressed size: this is what makes streaming decompression of ZIP files possible.
+While the ZIP format does have its main directory at the end, each compressed file in the archive is prefixed with a header that contains its name.
+Also, the Deflate algorithm that most ZIP files use indicates when it has reached the end of the stream of a member file.
+These facts make the streaming decompression of ZIP archives possible.

-Unfortunately not all ZIP files have this: some have their compressed and uncompressed sizes _after_ the file data in the stream.
-In this case a `ValueError` will be raised.

 ## Installation